alissatroiano/team-11/README.md

 ## TYPOGRAPHY
 - Ubuntu is the font used for the body with sans serif used as a fallback font.
-- The Ubuntu font has been selected as I feel as though it has a similar feel to the font used in the logo, whilst also remaining clear to read.
+- The share tech mono font has been selected as I feel as though it has a star wars feel to it
-- Different font weights have been used for various parts of the website.
-- Most of the content is white text and a dark background
+- Most of the content is white text and a dark background or black with a white background.

 ## FEATURES
 - Header
     - Contains the navigation links to change from page to page.
-- Footer
-    - Contains a sales pitch with a link to the enquire page, as well as the social media accounts of the business.
 - Team page
     - This page shows the team of individuals who collaborated together to make this game
 - Links